For any modern SaaS business, it’s vital that data become central to the way products are managed.

 The absence of sufficient insights and a clear roadmap direction lead to 35% of PMs having to deprioritize their backlog every week.

-Advanced product analytics help streamline roadmap prioritization, highlighting which features have the biggest impact on the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer… and are, therefore, the most urgent priority.
+Advanced product analytics help streamline roadmap prioritization, highlighting which features have the biggest impact on the customer journey and are, therefore, the most urgent priority.

 By correlating meaningful product analytics KPIs, PMs can recreate the user journey to identify what intervention is required (and at which step).
 Equipped with the necessary interventions and pain points to address, PMs can: